 - You have XYZ left in your cart.
 We only have 3 items left in stock!

 - Prices on XYZ go up on midnight.
 Don’t miss the opportunity – complete your purchase now!

 - Your cart will expire soon – complete your purchase now and unlock a special offer!

-- Incentive – if neither a simple reminder nor appeal to urgency have helped – your last-ditch abandoned cart effort should be offering an incentive in the last email.
-Discount vouchers and % off discounts are a great way to take a last chance to convince your audience about it.
+- Incentive – if neither a simple reminder nor an appeal to urgency has helped – your last-ditch abandoned cart effort should be offering an incentive in the last email.
+Discount vouchers and % off discounts are a great way to take the last chance to convince your audience about it.